No Arkansan should ever go to bed hungry.

-At 19.7 percent, Arkansas is tied with Mississippi as having the highest rate of food insecure households in the nation.
+At 19.7 percent, Arkansas ranks among the highest in the nation in household food insecurity.
 That means Arkansans — more than almost any other Americans — are often unsure of where they will get their next meal.
 Arkansas children, for whom school lunch may be the only meal they can depend on, are at risk.
 The working poor, whose paychecks will not buy a month’s worth of groceries, must find alternative sources of food.
 The elderly, who too often must choose between their prescriptions and their groceries, are going without.
 In fact, Arkansas has a higher rate of food insecurity among seniors than any other state in the nation.This is reality for far too many of our fellow Arkansans.

 The Arkansas Hunger Relief Alliance, through our member food banks, relief agencies, volunteers and corporate partners, is committed to providing programs, food resources, education and advocacy to feed Arkansas’s hungry.
 Your interest and generosity will help us succeed.